- PCI regime has bred complacent tick-box security among retailers, Tripwire survey finds

 Apple's grip on the tablet is loosening, with the iPad losing ground during the second quarter this year to Android and Windows tablets.

-Microsoft again took a hit on its Surface business, the company acknowledged Tuesday.
+Microsoft again took a hit on its Surface business, the company has acknowledged.

 Apple reported its quarterly numbers on Tuesday, a mixed bag that saw profits rise up but sales fall short of the mark.
 Here are five takeaways from the earnings call that followed.